Written by Medicover Team and Medically

 For babies aged under 6 months, a blocked nose is common.
 It is commonly called snuffles that are caused due to mucus that collects in the nose.
 This normal mucus causes difficulty for the baby to clear.
+Infant blocked nose is usually not serious but should be monitored.

-What Causes Snuffles In Babies?
+Causes Snuffles In Babies

 Colds or infections are not the cause of snuffles in babies.
 However, any infection caused can make things worse.
 Snuffles in babies are caused due to mucus that collects in the nose.